 - The capability to accept instantaneous loading of demand blocks, ideally in the range 35 to 50 MW, and control frequency and voltage levels within acceptable limits during the block-loading process.
 Under these conditions, frequency can be within the range of 47.5 to 52 Hz.

-- Back-up fuel supplies (e.g. distillate fuel), if appropriate, to enable the power station to run for a minimum duration (ideally in the range of 3 to 7 days) following a black start instruction.
+- Back-up fuel supplies (e.g. distillate fuel), if appropriate, to enable the power station to run for a minimum duration (ideally in the range of 3 to 7 days) following an instruction.

 - Facilities to ensure that all generating units can be safely shutdown without the need for external supplies, and can be maintained in a state of readiness for subsequent start up.